nus-cs2103-AY2223S1/tp/docs/UserGuide.md

 **Additional information:**<br>
 * You can only have 1 person of a certain `name`.
 This means you *cannot* store 2 `Isaac Lee`s with different phone numbers in PayMeLah.
-* However, `name` is case-sensitive.
-If you have 2 friends of the same name and would prefer to store both of them under their actual name, you *can* store an `Isaac Lee` and an `isaac lee`.

 **Examples:**<br>
 * `add n/John Doe p/98765432 tele/johndoe a/John street, block 123, #01-01` will add a person named `John Doe` with `98765432` as his phone number, `johndoe` as their Telegram handle and `John street, block 123, #01-01` as their address to PayMeLah.